GorginZ/website/content/page/tech/GRWM-for-production/index.md

 # GRWM: Get your kubernetes workload ready for production

-In this piece, we will explore the key considerations for configuring a resilient workload and preparing it for production in Kubernetes.
-By asking ourselves the right questions, we can effectively leverage the orchestration features provided by Kubernetes to ensure our workload is well-configured and ready for deployment.
+By asking ourselves the right questions about a deployment's needs we can effectively leverage the orchestration features provided by Kubernetes to ensure our workload is production ready and resilient.
+The focus will be on vanilla kubernetes objects and best practices, but I'll touch on adjacent topics as well - it'll be a production ready list of TODOs for consideration.

 In a part two I'll step through configuring this for an example application.

 ## Workload Management